nolcut/rv32-processor-single-cycle/README.md

 * [ ] Branch prediction (starting with always takes)
 * [ ] ECALL/EBREAK

-## Background
-RISC-V is an open source instruction set architecture born out of Berkeley’s Parallel Computing Laboratory.
-As the name implies, it is a reduced instruction set computer (RISC) ISA, meaning that it only includes "simple" instructions.
-When programming a RISC processor, complex operations are implemented in software by combining sets of smaller instructions.
-This is directly opposed to complex instruction set computer (CISC) ISAs, which opt to implement more complex functionality directly in hardware.
-For example, Vax—which is now antiquated—included POLY, a floating point operation that evaluated the value of a polynomial.
-Although these complex instructions simplify the process of writing code in assembly and are more efficient in niche cases, they increase the complexity of hardware and typically make up a small fraction of total run time.
-To address this issue, David Patterson founded the RISC project at UC Berkeley in 1980.
-What his group found is that architectures with simpler instructions tended to outperform the more complex existing architectures in general purpose computing contexts.
-Now, over 99% of microprocessors use RISC, with the notable exception being Intel’s x86.
-RISC-V is a relatively recent advent, having been created in 2010.
-The project was founded with the goal of developing an accessible, modular opensource ISA.
-To achieve this modularity, all full RISC-V implementations must use the base instruction set, and additional instruction subsets for multiplication, floating point operations, atomic operations, etc can be implemented on top of it.

 ## Acknowledgements

 Thank you to Christophe Gyurgyik for allowing me to include his [assembly programs](https://github.com/cgyurgyik/riscv-assembly)